KiandaBPM/docs/content/docs/low-code/client-connector/how-to-create.md

 ### Connector Settings tab

-**Connector Settings:** This is where the connector title and icon can be changed.
+This is where the connector title and icon can be changed.
 The URL for metadata, test and query  can be edited here too.
 The Metadata, Test and Query URL's can be populated when the microservice is created, see [Create a Microservice](#create-a-microservice) for more details.

 ### Settings UI tab
 If you click on the **Settings UI** tab you will see that some sample code has been included here.
 This code will be rendered when the datasource for this connector is created, see [create a connector datasource](/low-code/client-connector/how-to-create/#create-a-connector-datasource) for more details.